crishellco/vue-beam/README.md

 # Vue Beam

-A global event bus for Vue.
+An event bus for Vue, Nuxt, or any other JS app.

 - [Getting Started](#getting-started)
   - [Install Package](#install-package)